corda/corda/docs/source/quickstart-build.rst

 5. Update ``@BelongsToContract(TemplateContract:class)`` to specify ``CarContract::class``.

-6. Double-click the new state file to open it.
-Add the following fields to the state:
+6. Add the following fields to the state:
   * ``owningBank`` of type ``Party``
   * ``holdingDealer`` of type ``Party``
   * ``manufacturer`` of type ``Party``